Elected cantonment boards dissolved

 RAWALPINDI: The 42 elected cantonment boards all over the country including Rawalpindi have been dissolved.
 They would now be replaced by a three-member Varied Board for one year duration headed by respective station commander.

-However, the Director General Military Land and Cantonment, citing a decision of the federal cabinet dissolved them on October 7 and issued a notification to all the ML&C regional directors.

-The elected cantonment boards will now be replaced by a three-member Varied Board to be headed by president who would be the respective station commanders, while a government employee and a nominated civilian would be the other members of the board The Varied Boards would serve term from September 5, 2020 to September 4, 2021.
-Local government elections were held in April 2015 in 42 cantonment boards across the country.
+The elected cantonment boards will now be replaced by a three-member Varied Board to be headed by president who would be the respective station commanders.